 Best For: Customer-facing operations

-Cost: Free for startups; starts at $25/month per agent for small teams
+Cost: Free for startups; starts at $15/month per agent for small teams being billed annually

 Power up your customer support.
 Keep track of conversations, automate tasks, and collaborate with the team to resolve issues faster and more effectively.
 Comes with dashboards and a performance metrics system to help leaders consistently improve customer satisfaction and loyalty.